Kudu You Think You Are - Reverse

 Day 7-9 - Swakopmund

-Continue on to the town of Swakopmund (360 km, approx 9 hrs drive)Plenty of time to go dune-bashing by quad bike, sand boarding or even skydiving over the town and surrounding desert.Spend lively evenings in the town's many good restaurants and bars
+Continue on to the town of Swakopmund (360 km, approx 9 hrs drive)Plenty of time to go dune-bashing by quad bike or sand boarding in the surrounding desert.Spend lively evenings in the town's many good restaurants and bars

 Day 10 - Spitzkoppe